-Click on the links below to learn about these invasives.
+Click on the links to learn more about these alien plants.

 1. Wild Grape (alias Vitis Spp): Grape vine’s knobby, flaky vines don’t hug a tree like Poison Ivy does.
 They hang away from the trunk and pull down the branches of the tree as it reaches skyward.
 Up at the top of the tree it uses its long, spiral tendrils to hang onto leaves and branches.
 This is where Grape flourishes, growing much faster than the tree itself, stealing the sunlight and weighing down the branches… READ MORE